 4. Was a written rationale explaining the political subdivision's decision prepared prior to entering into a contract?
 5. Was the term of the contract five years or less, including extensions? § 471.3455 L. Public Safety Equipment Purchase or Lease If equipment was acquired pursuant to this statute without competitive bidding or proposals: 1.
 Was the public safety equipment used , and was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
 Stat. § 299N.01, subd.
 2, in firefighting, ambulance and emergency medical treatment services, rescue, and hazardous materials response, and 3. was the equipment clearly and legitimately limited to a single source of supply? § 471.425, subd.
-4a M. Did each contract between the Town and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month? § 15.72 (See also § 541.051, subd.
-1(a)) N. Retainage For a contract for public improvement, a public contracting agency may withhold up to five percent of any progress payment as retainage to ensure satisfactory performance.
+4a M. Did each contract between the Town and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month? § 15.72 (See also N. Retainage § 541.051, subd.
+1(a)) For a contract for public improvement, a public contracting agency may withhold up to five percent of any progress payment as retainage to ensure satisfactory performance.
 If it does so, it must release the retainage no more than 60 days after substantial completion.
 "Substantial completion" is the date when construction is sufficiently completed so that the owner can occupy or use the improvement for the intended purpose.
 For streets, highways, and bridges, "substantial completion" is defined as the date when construction-related traffic devices and ongoing inspections are no longer required.
-The public contracting agency is permitted to continue to withhold the following two amounts even after the 60-day period: up to 250 percent of the cost to correct or complete work known at the time of substantial completion, and the greater of \$500 or one percent of the value of the contract pending completion of final paperwork.
+The public contracting agency is permitted to continue to withhold the following two amounts even after the 60-day period: 1. up to 250 percent of the cost to correct or complete work known at the time of substantial completion, and 2. the greater of \$500 or one percent of the value of the contract pending completion of final paperwork.
+The first amount must be released within 60 days of work completion.
+The second must be released within 60 days of submission of final paperwork.
 If the town withheld retainage in a contract for public improvement, did it release the retainage 60 days after substantial completion, except for those amounts permitted to be withheld to complete or correct work, and for final paperwork?